phytec/doc-bsp-yocto/source/bsp/imx8/imx8mp/mainline-head.rst

 .. tip::

-   This step only works if the size of the image file is less than 1GB due to limited usage of RAM size in the Bootloader after enabling OPTEE.
-If the image file is too large use the `Updating eMMC from SD card in Linux on Target` subsection.
+   This step only works if the size of the image file is less than 1,28GB due to limited RAM space available in the Bootloader.

 *  Flash an SD card with a working image and create a third ext4 partition.
 Copy the WIC image (for example |yocto-imagename|.rootfs.wic) to this partition.